-If an exception is precise, handler can return to faulting instruction.
+If an exception is precise, handler can return to faulting instruction (thereby giving it a second chance).

-Handler may also return to instruction after faulting instruction ...
+Handler also has option to return to instruction after faulting instruction ...

 ... this is done to emulate instructions that are not implemented in hardware.